cornerstone-consulting/INFIODocs/infio-plugin.md

 - In cases where the INFIO instance has access to SQL Server and centralized monitoring is preferred, the plugin can securely fetch real-time client-side query activity from the INFIO instance, enabling efficient and centralized query monitoring.

-> Note: For the first three use cases, the INFIO Plugin must be executed from the any Windows machine or Windows box .
+> Note: For the first three use cases, the INFIO Plugin must be executed from the any Windows machine.
 This requires setting up the necessary environment and dependencies on the SQL Server side to support the plugin.
 In the fourth use case, the plugin executed from INFIO EC2 instance and it already has all the required prerequisites installed to support this functionality.

 ---